yenn01/website/src/posts/hello-world-post.md

 - Setting up GraphQL for querying posts.
 - Implementing some form of vectorised posts embeddings for similarity or post recommendations.
 - Have posts uploaded and retrieved from the Arweave network.

+(Tamper):
+Previously was not using epoch time for the date field, this has been changed to allow for post sorting from various sources.
+Consequently, with me not planning to rerun the signs and checks, it is expected from this change (and this edit paragraph) to cause both the checksum and signature to mismatch. :D